markmoxon/elite-over-econet-acorn-archimedes/1-source-files/other-sources/README.md

 # Annotated source code for Elite over Econet on the Acorn Archimedes

-This folder contains the files that make up the !ElScore RISC OS application folder in Elite over Econet on the Acorn Archimedes.
+This folder contains the files that make up the !EliteNet RISC OS application folder in Elite over Econet on the Acorn Archimedes.

 * [!Run,feb](!Run,feb) is the application's run Obey file